Success excites us!

 Success can be fantastic but I believe that a sense of purpose and significance lasts much longer.
 I encourage you to think carefully about what you are doing for the long term.
 Consider the impact you can make in someone else’s life and know that it doesn’t have to be a compromise.
 You don’t have to go hungry or risk being a pauper to make a difference.

-I personally derive a great sense of purpose from doing things that benefit other people, and hopefully in the process, I will leave a legacy that lasts way beyond me.
+I personally derive a great sense of purpose from doing things that benefit other people.
+Hopefully in the process, I will leave a legacy that lasts way beyond me.
 Adding to the good of others, and experiencing the resulting satisfaction and elation that come from sharing your time, talent and treasure are simply the reason why you exist.
 The reason why we all exist.

 Keep On Pushing!